What Is Function Report For?

 should check off and explain (briefly is fine) all the items that your conditions impact upon.

-The Remarks Section: At the end of the form, you will have a page to add in your remarks.
+Remarks Section: At the end of the form, you will have a page to add in your remarks.
+This will give

-This will give you the opportunity of further explaining the limitations you have as well as explain how you managed to answer
+you the opportunity of further explaining the limitations you have as well as explain how you managed to answer all the questions

 and she wrote them down.
 We would work on the form for as long as I could, usually 15 to 30 minutes at a time.